 If a car is coming at you, out of control, concentrate on avoiding it by using whatever part of the road is available - and that may even mean speeding up.
 Just braking hard will probably get you in trouble.

 Overconfidence affects some people.
-Just because they are driving a four-wheel drive sport utility vehicle with ABS is absolutely no guarantee they won't get stuck.
+Just because they are driving a four-wheel-drive SUV with ABS is absolutely no guarantee they won't get stuck.

 Too many Jeeps and Land Rovers and the like get stuck off the road - most likely because the drivers were going too fast.